JJWesterkamp/rx-postmessenger/README.md

 #### Sending requests

 > ```typescript
-> Messenger.request(channel: string, payload?: any): Observable<any>
+> Messenger.request<T = any, U = any>(channel: string, payload?: T): Observable<U>
 > ```

 RxPostmessenger also supports request - response communication.
 At the requester side a request is initiated by calling the `request()` method with 1 or 2 arguments.
 The first is a request alias (actually just another channel) of our choice.

 _A notification-channel and a request-channel can both have the same channel name without any problem._

 An observable is returned that emits the response when arrived, and then completes.
-Let's request a greeting from our child window, and tell it we only understand `'en'`:
+Let's request a greeting from the child window, and tell it to localize the response to `'en'`:

 ```javascript
 const greetingResponse$ = childMessenger.request('greeting', {